jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-50.md

-+++
+---
-title= "What is the real meaning of the word 'taste'?" description= "If another habit previously occupied the place of that habit, the subsequent habit has not enough room to develop" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2021-12-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-47" linkbtext= "Part 47" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-51" linkftext= "Part 51" heading= "Part 53"
+title: "What is the real meaning of the word 'taste'?"
+description: "If another habit previously occupied the place of that habit, the subsequent habit has not enough room to develop"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 50"
+date: 2021-10-18
+---

 <!-- ## 50.
 The interpretation and real meaning of the word "taste" according to the technical terminology of literary critics -->